Distinguishing Phylogenetic Level-2 Networks with Quartets and Inter-Taxon Quartet Distances: Preliminaries

 \begin{definition} Let $N$ be a semi-directed network.
-Then, we call $N$ \begin{enumerate}[label={(\roman*)}, noitemsep] \item \emph{level-$k$} for some non-negative integer $k$ if there exist at most $k$ hybrid nodes in each blob of the network; \item \emph{strictly level-$k$} for some positive integer $k$ if the network is level-$k$ but the network is not level-$(k-1)$; \item a \emph{bloblet (network)}\footnote{Such networks have also been called \emph{simple}.} if the network has a single non-leaf blob; \item \emph{$k$-cycle-free} for some non-negative integer $k$ if the network contains no cycles of length~$k$; \item \emph{outer-labeled planar} if the network has a planar embedding with the leaves on the unbounded face; \item \emph{strongly tree-child} if every rooted partner of the network is tree-child; \item \emph{galled} if for every hybrid node $h$ and every pair of partner hybrid edges $e =(v,h)$ and $e'=(v',h)$, there exists a cycle in the network (disregarding edge directions) that contains $e$ and $e'$ and no other hybrid edges of the network. \end{enumerate} \end{definition}
+Then, we call $N$ \begin{enumerate}[label={(\roman*)}, noitemsep] \item \emph{level-$k$} for some non-negative integer $k$ if there exist at most $k$ hybrid nodes in each blob of the network; \item \emph{strictly level-$k$} for some positive integer $k$ if the network is level-$k$ but the network is not level-$(k-1)$; \item a \emph{bloblet (network)}\footnote{Such networks have also been called \emph{simple}.} if the network has a single non-leaf blob; \item \emph{$k$-cycle-free} for some non-negative integer $k$ if the network contains no cycles of length~$k$; \item \emph{outer-labeled planar} if the network has a planar embedding with the leaves on the unbounded face; \item \emph{galled} if for every hybrid node $h$ and every pair of partner hybrid edges $e =(v,h)$ and $e'=(v',h)$, there exists a cycle in the network (disregarding edge directions) that contains $e$ and $e'$ and no other hybrid edges of the network. \end{enumerate} \end{definition}

-Note that a galled network can equivalently be defined as one with no hybrid node ancestral to another hybrid node in the same blob, or in the binary setting of this article, as one where each hybrid node is an articulation node.
+Note that a galled network can equivalently be defined as one with no hybrid node \emph{ancestral} to another hybrid node in the same blob (i.e., there is no pair of hybrid nodes in the same blob having a path between them in which all directed edges have the same orientation), or in the binary setting of this article, as one where each hybrid node is an articulation node.
 We also extend the notions of \emph{level} and \emph{strict level} to individual blobs by counting the number of hybrid nodes in that particular blob.

-The specific classes of networks we consider are given in the next definition. \cref{fig:example_network}a and b depict a semi-directed network from the class $\NN'_2$ that is not strongly tree-child and one of its rooted partners. \begin{definition} The (binary) semi-directed phylogenetic networks that are outer-labeled planar, galled, and level-$k$ (for some $k\geq 0$) form the class $\NN_k$.
+The specific classes of networks we consider are given in the next definition. \cref{fig:example_network}(a) and (b) depict a semi-directed network from the class $\NN'_2$ and one of its rooted partners. \begin{definition} The (binary) semi-directed phylogenetic networks that are outer-labeled planar, galled, and level-$k$ (for some $k\geq 0$) form the class $\NN_k$.
 The strictly level-$k$ networks in $\NN_k$ form the subclass $\NN'_k$.
 The bloblets in $\NN_k$ and $\NN'_k$, respectively, form the subclasses $\BB_k$ and $\BB'_k$. \end{definition}